Use this packing list for an overnight trip so you don’t forget the essentials

 For overnight trips, my preference is to pack only one pair of pants and then wear home the next day the same pants or even the same outfit that I wore for travel the day before.

 Pajamas—a simple lightweight set of pajama bottoms paired with a T-shirt like this works.
-Something like these would work well.
+Something like these from Amazon would work well.

 One pair of shoes for whatever you have planned for your trip.
 Make sure they work with whatever outfits you are taking.